 Note – The installer will create a folder in following path location to run the tool:

-You can also move the folder and its contents in a new location now and run UpdatesPublisher.exe from the “UpdatesPublisher” folder.
+You can also move the folder and its contents to a new location now and run UpdatesPublisher.exe from the “UpdatesPublisher” folder.

 Step-5: Finally, configure the options for System Center Updates Publisher.

 Configuring is necessary before starting to use the features.
-On the contrary, if you want to use the default settings only without going for deploying updates to an update server managed devices, you can straightway move for “creating software updates”, managing “software update catalogs” as well as create “update catalogs” for own self.
+On the contrary, if you want to use the default settings only without going for deploying updates to an updated server managed devices, you can straightway move for “creating software updates”, managing “software update catalogs” as well as create “update catalogs” for your own.

-Minimum requirements for getting System Center Updates Publisher / SCUP in Windows 10:
+Minimum requirements for getting System Center Updates Publisher / SCUP in Windows 11 or 10:

 As discussed before, your device must comply with minimum system requirements for downloading the SCUP in Windows 10.
-These are as following:
+These are as follows:

 |Operating systems||Windows Server 2016 (Standard, Datacenter)|